luisgg98/DSFiware-hackathon/assets/docs/README-provider.md

 - A MySql DB server to provide storage to the _Fiware Trusted Issuer List_ and the _Credential Config Service_ as shown in the diagram.
 - [Fiware Trusted Issuers List](https://github.com/FIWARE/trusted-issuers-list), It is the same component than the _Fiware Trusted Issuers List_ deployed at the trustAnchor.
 It plays the role of providing a [Trusted Issuers List API](https://github.com/FIWARE/trusted-issuers-list/blob/main/api/trusted-issuers-list.yaml) to manage the issuers in the provider.
 - A [Credential Config Service](https://github.com/FIWARE/credentials-config-service): This service manages the Trusted issuer registries and the Trusted issuer local registries to be used to permorm the credential authentication.
 It enables the support the use of multiple trust anchors.
-- A [VCVerifier](https://github.com/FIWARE/VCVerifier) that provides the necessary endpoints(see [API](https://github.com/FIWARE/VCVerifier/blob/main/api/api.yaml)) to offer [SIOP-2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#name-cross-device-self-issued-op)/[OIDC4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#request_scope) compliant authentication flows.
+- A [VCVerifier](https://github.com/FIWARE/VCVerifier) that provides the necessary endpoints(see [API](https://github.com/FIWARE/VCVerifier/blob/main/api/api.yaml)) to offer [SIOP-2](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html#name-cross-device-self-issued-op)/[OIDC4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html#request_scope) compliant authentication flows to request and present VC credentials as an extension to the well-established [OpenID Connect](https://openid.net/connect/).
 It exchanges VerfiableCredentials for JWT, that can be used for authorization and authentication in down-stream components.

 ```shell
 hFileCommand provider/authentication